-Compaction grouting is used to stabilise and densify comprisable soils, loose or collapsed strata and rubble fills to increase bearing capacity and stabilize sinkholes and subsurface voids.
+Compaction grouting is used to stabilise and densify comprisable soils, loose or collapsed strata and rubble fills to increase bearing capacity and stabilise sinkholes and subsurface voids.
 The density of the soil is increased by injecting a stiff mortar under pressure through cased boreholes across the treatment area.

 The degree of densification depends on the type of soil treated, secondary and tertiary treatment boreholes might be required to increase effectiveness.